Northern snakehead: Fish similar in appearance

 The eyespot bowfin (Amia ocellicauda) and northern snakehead can be found in the same waters on the swampy tidal coastal plain of the mid-Atlantic United States, such as the Potomac and Delaware River, and are commonly confused with each other.
 Some contrasting differences in northern snakehead include the lack of a black eyespot on their caudal peduncle, a golden tan to brown coloration with dark splotches, a longer anal fin, a more elongated head, and an upper jaw that is shorter than its lower jaw.
 Another noticeable difference is that the northern snakehead has scales that continue uniformly from the body through to their head, whereas bowfin heads are smooth and free of scales.

 Behavior

-The northern snakehead is a freshwater species and cannot tolerate salinity in excess of 10 parts per million.
-It is a facultative air breather; it uses a suprabranchial organ and a bifurcated ventral aorta that permit aquatic and aerial respiration.
-This unusual respiratory system allows it to live outside of water for several days; it can wriggle its way to other bodies of water or survive being transported by humans.
-Only young of this species (not adults) may be able to move overland for short distances using wriggling motions.
+The northern snakehead is a freshwater fish and cannot tolerate salinity in excess of 10 parts per million.
+It is a facultative air breather, using a suprabranchial organ and a bifurcated ventral aorta that permit both aquatic and aeria respiration.
+This unusual respiratory system allows it to live outside of water for several days.
+As an amphibious fish, it can wriggle its way between bodies of water or survive being transported by humans.
+Only young members of this species (not adults) may be able to move overland for short distances using wriggling motions.
 The preferred habitats of this species are stagnant water with mud substrate and aquatic vegetation, or slow, murky, swampy streams; it is primarily piscivorous, but is known to eat crustaceans, other invertebrates, and amphibians.